nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![Ui Panel ](images/UiDivider.png)

-The divider name is as follow :
-1. Contact Divider
-1. Dictionary Divider
-1. Note Divider
-1. Main Divider

-The following images show the position the divider will be set when user enter a value from 1 to 9 horizontally and vertically
+The following images show the position the divider will be set when user enter a value from 1 to 9 in either horizontally or vertically mode.

 ![Ui Panel ](images/UiDividerConfig.png)